 1. Conduct a GAP Analysis to determine where your deficiencies lie.

 A GAP analysis will allow you to see what deficiencies exist in your current system.
 This way you can develop a SSP to address the gaps.
 A great way to do this is to have an expert consultant conduct an internal audit of your organization to have an unbiased view into your organization and assess what is really required.

 2. Get a SSP and POA&M Plan in place

 FirstCall Consulting has a complete security solution that will bring any organization to NIST 800-171 compliance.
 An SSP will also help your organization to become CMMC compliant, as they are both based on NIST 800-171.
 Once an organization is compliant with NIST 800-171, then they are 80-90% of the way to winning DoD contracts.

 3. Make sure your supply chain is also fully compliant

 All subcontractors will have to be NIST 800-171 compliant in your supply chain.
-It’s better to get ahead of this now, and possibly find new suppliers if your current ones refuse to or cannot become certified in time.
+Finding new subcontractors will be an issue if your current ones refuse to or cannot become certified in time.